 Felony DUI in Pennsylvania

-A DUI in PA can be charged as an ungraded misdemeanor, misdemeanor of the first degree or felony of the third degree.
-A felony DUI is the most serious offense and is triggered as the result of multiple prior DUI convictions.
+A DUI in PA can be charged as an ungraded misdemeanor, misdemeanor of the first degree, felony of the third degree and felony of the second degree.
+A felony DUI is the most serious class of offense and is triggered as the result of multiple prior DUI convictions.

 When is a DUI in PA a Felony?